Can Oscillatory and Persistent Nonlinearities Be Bridged in Black Hole Ringdown?: Abstract

 \section{Abstract}

-Quadratic quasinormal modes (QQNMs) and Christodoulou memory effect are key nonlinear phenomena in gravitational wave physics.
-QQNMs characterize the near zone nonlinear response of a perturbed black hole, whereas the memory effect is a nonlinear remnant imprinted at null infinity by outgoing radiation.
+Quadratic quasinormal modes (QQNMs) and the Christodoulou memory effect are key nonlinear phenomena in gravitational wave physics.
+QQNMs characterize the near-zone nonlinear response of a perturbed black hole, whereas the memory effect is a nonlinear remnant imprinted at null infinity by outgoing radiation.
 This naturally raises the question of whether and in what sense the two can be bridged.
-We show that they are related through bridge coefficients which depend primarily on remnant black hole parameters during ringdown.
-Future space-based gravitational-wave detectors can probe this relation.
+We show that they are related through bridge coefficients that depend primarily on remnant black hole parameters during ringdown.
+Future space-based gravitational wave detectors can probe this relation.
 These results provide a new avenue for testing gravity and a fresh perspective on the nonlinear regime of general relativity.